XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/freeze-a-trust-line.md

 ### {{n.next()}}.
 Choose Trust Line

-You can only freeze one trust line per transaction, so you need to know which one you want.
-A trust line is uniquely identified by these 3 things:
+You can only freeze one trust line per transaction, so you need to know which trust line you want.
+Each of your trust lines is uniquely identified by these 3 things:

 - Your own address.
 - The address of the account linked to yours via the trust line.